 Prospective undergraduate voice majors should apply online to the School of Music

-and request information regarding audition.
-This begins the application process, and
+and request information regarding the audition.
+This begins the application process,

 To apply as a voice major to the School of Music and schedule an audition, complete the online Music Major Audition Application.